 All you have to do is mix water with starch, heat it up, and then whisk the dough until it starts to get sticky.
 Leave it to cool off and you have your own homemade ADC.

-Do note that this clay will not be as reliable as commercial-grade ADC which uses a synthesized resin that is much more durable.
+This clay will not be as reliable as commercial-grade ADC which uses a synthesized resin that is much more durable.
 It forms stronger bonds than cornstarch and also it is less likely to stick to your hands.

-But the basic process of production is more or less the same.
+However, the basic process of production is more or less the same.

 Not all air dry clay is created equal!
 I definitely have my favorites, and you may enjoy reading my review article on 11 of the best brands on the market here!